Skip to contents

 lines(xnew, apply(pred_hetero, 1, quantile, 0.975), lty = 2)

-Example 8.14: Star cluster data - two-component Gaussian mixture with fixed ϕ\phi and η\eta
+Example 8.14: Star cluster data - regression analysis with Gaussian two-component mixture errors

 We now assume that the indices of the giant stars are not known.
 We only assume that a two-component mixture is used as weight distribution where the weights are given by wi=ϕSi1w_i = \phi^{S_i-1} and the indicators SiS_i are unknown.
 But we assume that the proportion of giant stars is known and we assume this to correspond to 10%.